Extreme avalanche danger in Sun Valley area

 SUN VALLEY - The Sawtooth Avalanche Center has issued an extreme avalanche warning for the Sun Valley area.
 The center says the danger level is so high right now that the public is urged to avoid all avalanche terrain.

 An avalanche warning is in effect through 7 a.m.
 Friday.
 The combination of heavy snowfall, strong winds and rain is creating extremely dangerous avalanche conditions.
 Officials say this type of avalanche activity is extremely rare, it occurs every 20-50 years.
-Avalanches could be much larger and farther than seen in decades.
+Avalanches could be much larger than have been seen in decades.

 Former KTVB reporter Shannon Camp lives in Blaine County and says she saw a Ketchum police officer stopping vehicles on Warm Springs Road handing out flyers to warn of the extreme avalanche danger.

-Sun Valley Resort announced that Bald Mountain is closed for skiing until avalanche mitigation is completed.
-Dollar Mountain is open today for skiing and riding.
+Bald Mountain was closed for skiing until avalanche mitigation is completed.
+Dollar Mountain was open Friday for skiing and riding.

 Sun Valley has received 50 inches of new snow in the past five days, and combined with the warmer weather and freezing rain, has forced the resort to close Bald Mountain due to the extreme avalanche danger.
 Officials say the ski hill will reopen as soon as it is safe.

-Shannon also tells us that snow on the roof of the Tamarack Hotel in downtown Ketchem slid off this morning, burying several parked cars.
+Shannon also tells us that snow on the roof of the Tamarack Hotel in downtown Ketchum slid off Friday morning, burying several parked cars.
 East Avenue remains closed while crews dig out the cars and clear the snow.

-The Blaine County Sheriff's Office posted on its Facebook page this morning that there is standing water on both lanes of Highway 75 between Hailey and Ketchum.
-Water is especially a hazard in the southbound lane.

-Due to the weather conditions there are numerous road hazards today.
-Drivers are encouraged to use extreme caution today and avoid driving if possible.

 Here are some links to the latest mountain updates from Sun Valley Resort: